Clarkson-Applied-Data-Science/2024_ia651_Sheehe_Weaver/README.md

 To try and remedy this, and given high correlation for some of the features that was noticed in the EDA, we opted to perform Principal Component Analysis (PCA) to attempt to reduce the number of features see if there would be any improvement in the MSE or R Squared Value in the Linear Regression or SVR.
 This showed some success in improving both the R Squared values and MSE values.

 To try even more modeling techniques in this project, we also wanted to be able to treat this data as categorical and be able to fit more models.
 We categorized goal_differential into two bins, a positive goal_differential and a negative goal_differential.
 With this categorical response variable, SVC and Logistic Regression were used.
 These results were promising and new metrics were evaluated including a confusion matrix.

+To evaluate the data set in a slightly different, way we preformed linear regression and SVR again but on a modified dataset.
+We removed the features shot_accuracy and goal_conversion_pct which represent a team's percentage of shots on target and percent of shots scored per season respectively.
+These models both resulted in some pos and cons and could be a utilized if the you did not have any attributes related to a team's goals for a season.

+Finally to evaluate the model that we felt performed the best based on its metrics and other observations, we tested the model using four predictions from our data set and two predictions from synthesized data.

 [Go To Top](#machine-learning-final-project)